-- 5. Peel of protective paper from the seal.
+- 5. Peel off protective paper from the seal.
 Position the seal flush with the top, sides and lower edges of the door. - 6.
 Progress slowly all around the door. - 7.
-Cut the seal and glue both ends with LOCTITE 414 glue. - 8.
-To assure bonding, press a small roller on top of the new seal.
+Cut the seal and glue both ends with LOCTITE 414 glue. - To assure bonding, press a small conical roller on top of the new seal all around 3 times.